-If you lived in French Polynesia instead of United States, you would:
+If you moved to French Polynesia from the United States, you would:

 MAKE 58.3% LESS MONEY EVERY YEAR